Synergy projects, solutions, and files

 Keep in mind that a setting in an MSBuild property or target file may be overridden by a setting in a project file or a different MSBuild file.
 Settings in target files (e.g., Directory.Build.Targets) typically override settings in project files (.synproj files), while settings in MSBuild property files (e.g., Directory.Build.Props) do not.
 This is because MSBuild loads property files before loading the project, but it loads target files after loading the project.

-For more information on settings in project files and MSBuild property and target files, see Microsoft documentation (e.g., MSBuild Properties).
+For more information on settings in project files and MSBuild property and target files, see Microsoft documentation (e.g., MSBuild properties).

 Output folders